ianstormtaylor/superstruct/docs/guide.md

 const struct = superstruct({
   types: {
-    email: isEmail,
+    email: value => isEmail(value),
   },
 })
 ```

-To do that, we've imported import `superstruct` instead of `struct`.
-And with that, we've created your own `struct` factory.
+The `superstruct` super-factory returns your very own `struct` factory, that recognizes all of the built-in types, as wel as any custom data types you configure.

 Now we can define structs know about the `'email'` type: